Efficient methanol production on the dark side of a prestellar core: Introduction

 Here we present maps of a nearby prestellar core in the spectral lines of methanol, deuterated ammonia ($\dammo$), and sulphur monoxide (SO), obtained using the Atacama Large (Sub)millimeter Array (ALMA).
-The spatial resolution of these observations is $\sim 500$ au.
 We discuss the origin of gas-phase methanol based on the observed molecular distributions and the physical conditions of the emission regions.
-In addition to reactive desorption, we identify low-velocity grain-grain collisions induced by turbulent grain acceleration as a possible mechanism enhancing methanol abundance in the envelopes of prestellar cores.
-The present observations suggest that vorticity associated with shear instability is a particularly effective way of inducing grain-grain collisions that lead to the removal methanol from grains.
+In addition to cosmic-ray collisions and reactive desorption, we identify grain-grain collisions induced by gas velocity fluctuations as a possible mechanism releasing methanol from grains.
+In this connection we consider grain acceleration in three-dimensional turbulence and in shear vorticity.
+The influence of the external radiation field on the asymmetries of the $\meth$ and SO distributions is also discussed.